SunsetMkt/blue-archive-spine/README.md

 * Use this template
 * Create `jp` and `global` branch from `resourceless`
 * Enable GitHub Actions
+* `Update-JP` Needs to be triggered manually since there isn't a solution to get the latest update json link automatically. `ba_api` in `getModelsJapan.py` needs to be updated manually.

+## About Japan version
+The update json link seems to be hard coded into the game binary.

 # Informations
 For viewing Blue Archive Spines.